Think back over your career to the times when you grew the most as a leader.

-Developmental assignments allow leaders to intentionally develop new skills, practice new behaviors and improve on weaknesses.
-Here are three approaches for adding developmental assignments to your current job:
+These assignments allow leaders to intentionally develop new skills, practice new behaviors, and improve on weaknesses.
+Here are 3 approaches for adding developmental assignments to your current job:

-- First, take a good look at your current job and think about how you might reshape it.
+- Take a good look at your current job and think about how you might reshape it.
 Adding new responsibilities to your job or restructuring it might be more doable than you think.
-Consider moving a responsibility from someone else’s plate to your own, trading tasks with a colleague or taking on a role or task that needs to be done but that no one currently “owns.”
+Consider moving a responsibility from someone else’s plate to your own, trading tasks with a colleague, or taking on a role or task that needs to be done but that nobody currently “owns.”
 Also re-examine responsibilities that are already a legitimate part of your job, but have received little attention.
 The changes you make can be permanent or temporary.
 Remember, the goal is to make changes that enhance your leadership skills.

-- Second, take on temporary assignments.
-Look outside your job description or department for projects, task forces, one-time events and activities that you can participate in for a short period of time.
+- Take on temporary assignments.
+Look outside your job description or department for projects, task forces, one-time events, and activities that you can participate in for a short period of time.
 You might wonder, “Who has the time to take on more work?”
-But if your goal is to grow as a leader while you are in your current job, you may need to temporarily make the time to take on more.
+But if your goal is to grow as a leader while you’re in your current job, you may need to temporarily make the time to take on more.

-- Third, seek challenges outside the workplace.
+- Seek challenges outside the workplace.
 Other areas of your life often provide the same challenges found in job settings.
-You’ll find plenty of leadership responsibilities in nonprofit, religious, social and professional organizations, as well as schools, sport teams and family life.
+You’ll find plenty of leadership responsibilities in nonprofit, religious, social, and professional organizations, as well as schools, sport teams, and family life.
 There are many opportunities to learn lessons of leadership through personal experiences.

-As you explore developmental assignments to help you grow as a leader, remember these three important truths about Leader Development:
+As you explore developmental assignments to help you grow as a leader, remember these 3 important truths about leader development:

-- Number two.
-A significant part of leader development occurs though practical experiences.
-You learn when your day-to-day responsibilities and challenges require it — and when you have the opportunity to engage in experiences, draw lessons and insights from those experiences and apply the new knowledge and skills to the next experience.
+- A significant part of leader development occurs though practical experiences.
+You learn when your day-to-day responsibilities and challenges require it — and when you have the opportunity to engage in experiences, draw lessons and insights from those experiences, and apply the new knowledge and skills to the next experience.